lydavid/MusicSearch/docs/all_features.md

 | [Themes](#themes)                                           | ✅       | ✅       | ✅   |
 | [Up navigation from subtitle](#up-navigation-from-subtitle) | ✅       | ✅       | ✅   |
 | [Wikipedia Extract](#wikipedia-extract)                     | ✅       | ✅       | ✅   |

+## Aliases

+When [filtering](#filtering), aliases will also be used.
+This means you can type text in your own language and find results.
+This depends on the alias existing in your language in MusicBrainz.
+Consider adding it if it's missing.

 ## Browse